Oh, hey. It’s been a while, but I’m catching the Skyrim bug again.

 I see that some mod authors have started to help users out by prefixing mod names with the platform, like as [PS4] or [XB1].
 Some have gone further and include a platform stripe as part of the box art image for the game tile.

-I couldn’t find where people were getting this images from, so I made some myself.
+I couldn’t find where people were getting these images from, so I made some myself.
 They are 65×260 which is 1/4 of the horizontal space used by the box art tile.
 Feel free to use them if you want.
 I also made some 65×65 icons.

 Now that I have access to the new CreationKit, I’ve rewritten and compiled several scripts to work with Skyrim Special Edition.